 - Other mandatory clinical facility requirements including professional responsibilities and patient confidentiality.

+Students should not attempt to complete any of these requirements until they have been admitted to the nursing program and attended the mandatory orientation session.
+The cost of these requirements is the responsibility of the student.
 Prior to enrollment in any NSG course, the student must provide the required clinical documentation.
-Students should not attempt to complete any of these requirements until they have been admitted to the nursing program and attended the mandatory orientation session.

 NCLEX-RN Licensure Examination Pass Rates, Program Completion, and Employment Data